PortableBalanceLab/PBL/X0_SoftwareSetup/README.md

     - **Note 2**: `password` was set when you flashed the device.
 It should've been written down in the spreadsheet.
     - **Note 3**: `address` can be the IP address (via your hotspot software), `hostname` (e.g. `pbl1`), or `hostname.local` - depending on how you configured your network
-  - Download this repository onto the pi with `git clone https://github.com/PortableBalanceLab/PBL`
+  - Download the PBL repository onto the pi with `git clone https://github.com/PortableBalanceLab/PBL`
-  - Change to this directory with `cd PBL/X0_SoftwareSetup`
+  - Change to the X0_SoftwareSetup directory with `cd PBL/X0_SoftwareSetup`
-  - Create + configure a user-specific python virtual environment by running `./create-pbl-venv.sh` from this dir
-  - Run `source ~/pbl-venv/bin/activate` to activate the virtual environment.
-It's activated if your command line begins with `(pbl-venv)`
   - Run `sudo pip install --force-reinstall ./pbl` to install the `pbl` package to the virtual environment
   - Ensure `apt` is up to date with `sudo apt-get update`
   - Run `sudo pbl install` to setup the Pi (system-wide) and the virtual environment